YatharthKumarSaxena/Strict-Auth-Service/Configs/README.md

 > * Easy to **scale or patch**
 > * Much **safer to operate**

-🎓 *That’s how professionals build for the real world, Sir.*
+🎓 *That’s how professionals build for the real world.*

 — Engineered precisely by **Yatharth Kumar Saxena** 🧠